Eltoon/PlugBot-Enhancements/README.md

 ###Features List###
 New features are being added daily, however the current list of features is as follows:
 * Auto-woot : Automatically WOOT! each song as it is played
-* Auto-joining : Automatically re-append yourself to the DJ Waitlist once you've been moved back to the crowd
+* Auto-joining : Automatically re-append yourself to the DJ Waitlist once you've been moved back to the crowd (Mods can turn this off by @messaging you and using the !disable command.
+Useful in rooms that disallow afk - autojoining)
 * User list : A dynamic list of every user in the room, color-coded based on their current vote.
 Green = Woot, Red =   Meh, White = No vote.
 Special usergroups are denoted by the icon you'd normally see in the chat
 * Button UI : Allows you to easily configure your Plug.bot experience; enable or disable each of its features at the click of a button.
 Red = Off, Green = On
 * Hide video : Allows you to hide videos from your view